 How to Complete an Assessment

-Once you have logged in to the Action Center and joined a school or district, you’ll be able to see the link for that school or district’s Assessment.
+Once you have logged in to the Action Center and joined an organization, you’ll be able to see the link for that site's Assessments.

-On your Dashboard, each organization you have joined will have a link to the Assessment.
+On your Dashboard, each organization you have joined will have a link to your available Assessments.

-Once you’re viewing an organization, you can access your Assessment via a link in the left side bar or a link in the Overview box.
+Once you’re viewing an organization, you can access your available Assessments via a link in the left side bar or a link in the Overview box.

 How do I start or update an Assessment?